mariuswc/AIPowerLiftingCoach/README.md

 # AI Powerlifting Coach

-Upload a photo of yourself lifting and get feedback on your form.
+Upload a photo or video of yourself lifting and get feedback on your form.

 ## How it works